mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

 .. csv-table::
    :header: "Setting", "Variable", "Default", "Range", "Description"

-   Jogwheel sensitivity, ``jogSensitivity``, 1.0, 0.05 to 10.0, "Sensitivity factor of the jog wheel (also depends on audio latency).
+   Jogwheel sensitivity (:math:`s`), ``jogSensitivity``, 1.0, 0.05 to 10.0, "Sensitivity factor of the jog wheel (also depends on audio latency).
 Use 0.5 for half and 2 for double sensitivity.
 Recommendation:

    Set to 0.5 with audio buffer set to 50ms